cistec-com/openEHR2FHIRquestionnaire/README-HF.md

 # openEHR to FHIR Questionnaire Converter

 This tool allows you to convert openEHR web templates (JSON) to FHIR Questionnaire resources.
+This application uses uv for efficient Python package management.

 ## Features

-- Convert openEHR web templates to FHIR Questionnaires
+* Convert openEHR web templates to FHIR Questionnaires
-- Support for multiple languages (en, de, fr, etc.)
+* Support for multiple languages (en, de, fr, etc.)
-- Support for both FHIR R4 and R5 versions
+* Support for both FHIR R4 and R5 versions
-- Download converted FHIR Questionnaires as JSON files
+* Download converted FHIR Questionnaires as JSON files
-- Sample template available for testing
+* Sample template available for testing

 ## How to use